williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 # From Prompt Alchemy to Prompt Engineering: An Introduction to Analytic Augmentation

-A burgeoning lexicon is developing around the use of LLMs like ChatGPT and Stable Diffusion.
-Prompts, completions, chains, zero-shot, one-shot, many-shot, and fine-tuning are just a few domain specific terms that have evolved quickly over the last two years.
+A lexicon is developing around the use of LLMs like ChatGPT.
+Prompts, embeddings, completions, chains, hallucinations, few-shots, and fine-tunings are just a few domain specific terms that describe the building blocks of a burgeoning disciplince.

+In practice, prompt engineering can successfully improve the results when using LLMs to answer math questions, solve logic problems, or find out the population of a small town.
+In other words, certain prompts are more likely to result in correct completions than others.
+This article will introduce the concept of **analytic augmentation**, a prompt engineering metholodogy that can be used to improve the factual results of LLMs and limit hallucinations.

-As loosely described in [ChatGPT and the Analytic-Synthetic Distinction](https://www.williamcotton.com/articles/chatgpt-and-the-analytic-synthetic-distinction), there is a useful approach to prompt engineering using the historically informed terminology of analytic augmentation:
+As described in [ChatGPT and the Analytic-Synthetic Distinction](https://www.williamcotton.com/articles/chatgpt-and-the-analytic-synthetic-distinction), using the historically informed terminology:

 An **analytic prompt** contains the facts required for the response in the prompt itself.
 When responding to an analytic prompt the LLM acts as a **translator**.